Kourtney Kardashian marries Travis Barker in Las Vegas ceremony after Grammys

 It is claimed that the Keeping Up With the Kardashians star, 42, and Blink-182 drummer, 46, headed to a chapel after 1.30 p.m. on Monday and took full advantage of being in Vegas for the awards ceremony by tying the knot.

-Sources say Court and Travis said ‘I do’ just hours after performing live at the Music Awards, and they didn’t allow the venue to take any pictures of them with their own photographer and security.
+Sources say Court and Travis said ‘I do’ just hours after performing live at the Music Awards, and they didn’t allow anyone to take the venue.

 Read Full News